Tens of thousands of children in Washington suburbs return to in-person school

 “Sometimes I’d take a glance,” Sophia said.
 “I am usually more focused on the screen, though, because there were some kids talking during class.”

-Her mom, Beatrice, predicted Sophia, 9, would soon remember how to learn inside a classroom again: “You’ve just gotten used to being on Zoom,” she said.
+Her mom, Beatrice, predicted Sophia, 9, would soon remember how to learn inside a classroom again.
+“You’ve just gotten used to being on Zoom,” she said.
 “For six months or however long we’ve been at it.”

 But overall, Sophia said, she loved every minute of her first day back, no matter the Zoom glitches.
 The first thing she — and her brother Theo, a first-grader — shouted when clambering into the car after school was, “It was amazing!”